318097/react-ui/README.md

 - [ ] Generalize classes
 - [ ] Deploy over CDN (jsdelivr)
 - [ ] Single script to update version and deploy or precommit hook to update minor everytime
-- [ ] Loading - blur background and backdrop state
+- [x] Loading - blur background and backdrop state
-- [ ] Switch to height for components
+- [ ] Use height rather than padding for components

 - [ ] Import from other apps
   - [ ] Notes App: